Geometric Structures Induced by Deformations of the Legendre Transform

 \section{Preliminaries}

 The Legendre transform is, at its core, an exploration of the properties of convex functions.
-Despite of it importance, the transform is unfortunately typically introduced as an obscure algebraic `trick,' with nothing that can explain why it plays such an important role in many quite different areas of physics.
-For completition this section presents a basic standard interpretations of the Legendre transform in mathematical physics, which is then complemented by a perhaps deeper view based on information geometry in Section~\ref{sec:legendre_in_geo}.
+Despite its importance, the transform is unfortunately typically introduced as an obscure algebraic `trick', with no explanation of why it plays such an important role in many different areas of physics.
+For completeness, this section presents a basic standard interpretation of the Legendre transform in mathematical physics, which is then complemented by a deeper view based on information geometry in Section~\ref{sec:legendre_in_geo}.

-The most straightforward interpretation of the Legendre transform comes from simple geometry~\cite{zia2009making}.
-In this view, the Legendre transform of a convex function $F(x)$ is another function $G(x)$ that corresponds to the (negative) height at which the tangent to $F(x)$ touches the y-axis --- which is usually re-parametrized in terms of the slope of $F(x)$.
-This view is easy to grasp, but unfortunately makes the construction to seem arbitrary while failing to explain why this procedure is so fundamental.
+The most straightforward interpretation of the Legendre transform comes from the geometry of graphs of functions~\cite{zia2009making}.
+In this view, the Legendre transform of a convex function $F$ is another function $G$ that keeps track of the (negative) height at which the tangent to $F$ touches the y-axis, which is usually reparametrized in terms of the slope of $F$.
+This view is easy to grasp, but unfortunately makes the construction seem arbitrary while failing to explain why this procedure is so fundamental.

 A more principled view comes from an algebraic perspective as follows.
-If $F(x)$ with $x=(x_1,\dots,x_n)\in\mathbb{R}^n$ is a strictly convex function (i.e. its Hessian is positive-definite), then the partial derivative $y_i(x):=\partial F/\partial x_i(x)$ is a monotonous function of $x_1,\dots,x_n$ for $i=1\dots n$.
-This means that there exists an isomorphism between $x$ and $y=(y_1,\dots,y_n)$ --- said differently, there exist functions $y_i(x)$ and $x_k(y)$ that transform one into the other.
-Using these, it would be natural to consider the possibility of ``reparametrising'' $F$ in terms of $y$ instead of $x$.
+If $F(x)$ with $x=(x_1,\dots,x_n)\in\mathbb{R}^n$ is a strictly convex function (i.e., its Hessian is positive-definite), then the partial derivative $y_i(x):=\partial F/\partial x_i(x)$ is a monotonous function of $x_1,\dots,x_n$ for $i=1\dots n$.
+This means that there exists an isomorphism between $x$ and $y=(y_1,\dots,y_n)$; said differently, there exist mappings $y_i(x)$ and $x_k(y)$ that transform one into the other.
+Using these mappings, it would be natural to consider the possibility of reparametrizing $F$ in terms of $y$ instead of $x$.
 However, instead of focusing on such reparametrization, an elegant move is to consider instead the function $G(y) = x\cdot y - F\big(x(y),y\big)$.
 Interestingly, the resulting pair $F(x)$ and $G(y)$ exhibit the following symmetry: